Edgar G. Sargent

 --Michael Willingham, Chair of Washington Mutual Equity Committee

-Sargent has been litigation counsel to the estate or to major claimants in a number of the largest bankruptcies in the country over the past ten years.
-These cases include Washington Mutual (representing the Equity Committee), Hostess (the baker’s union), Tom Petters’ Ponzi scheme (major creditors), Chrysler (the estate), Lehman Brothers (Lehman’s European brokerage), Metropolitan Mortgage/Summit Securities (the estate), and Boston Chicken (D&O insurer).
+Bankruptcies in which Sargent has represented significant parties include Washington Mutual (representing the Equity Committee), Hostess (the baker’s union), Tom Petters’ Ponzi scheme (major creditors), Chrysler (the estate), Lehman Brothers (Lehman’s European brokerage), Metropolitan Mortgage/Summit Securities (the estate), and Boston Chicken (D&O insurer).

 Sargent’s successful representation of Washington Mutual’s Equity Committee was widely reported in the press, including Reuters, Blooomberg, and the Wall Street Journal.
 In two multi-week plan-confirmation hearings, Sargent served as co-lead trial counsel, opposing plans that would have wiped out shareholders.
 Although both plans were supported by the debtor and by all major creditors, the Court rejected both plans after the trials.
 Sargent then negotiated terms of a new plan that distributed over $100 million in value to shareholders, including 90% ownership of the reorganized debtor.

 Sargent has represented bankruptcy estates in litigating audit malpractice, fraudulent conveyance, officer and director liability, and breach of contract claims.
 He has led investigations by estates into potential claims in each of these areas as well as securities violations and other causes of action.
 He has litigated matters in bankruptcy courts across the United States, including Arizona, Washington State, Delaware, and the Southern District of New York.

 Sargent is based in Seattle but he represents clients in courts across the United States.
 A more complete list of Sargent’s cases is available below.

 University of Washington (J.D. with high honors, 1998)